Sioux Falls Storm: 2011–16: IFL United Bowl winning streak

 Dixon then left, attempting to make it with the Orlando Predators of the Arena Football League.
 Sioux Falls did not suffer greatly in 2013 as Storm legend Terrance Bryant returned to play quarterback.
 Following a 10–4 season, the Storm again prevailed in the playoffs and defeated the Nebraska Danger by a close 43–40 score for the title.
 Bryant then retired again, as on January 6, 2014, it was announced that Dixon would be returning to the Storm, citing his desire to graduate from Augustana College and be close to his family.
 Dixon did not disappoint, leading the Storm to their eighth title in 2014.
 The Storm again defeated Nebraska in the United Bowl by a 63–46 score.
 The Sioux Falls Storm completed its era at the Sioux Falls Arena with a 112–14 home record including 82-3 from 2006 to 2014.

 In 2015, the Storm's first season at the Denny Sanford Premier Center was very successful, completing another undefeated season at 16-0 overall, and was capped off with winning their ninth league championship by a score of 62–27 over the Danger.

 In 2016, the Storm continued their dominance.
 But lost their first game since the 2014 season as they lost at the Cedar Rapids Titans, 60–57.
 But despite that setback, they capped off another successful season with a win over the newly minted Spokane Empire, 55–34, to capture their tenth championship overall and their sixth IFL Championship and sixth in a row.

+2017–19: Continued IFL United Bowl appearance streak

 They returned to the championship game in 2017, but lost for the first time since the 2010 season to the Arizona Rattlers.

 Prior to the 2018 season, the Storm announced they would join Champions Indoor Football (CIF) on August 30, 2017, in order to have smaller travel budget and reignite rivalries with the nearby Sioux City Bandits and Omaha Beef.
 However, after the IFL's offseason meetings, the Storm re-joined the IFL on October 4.